How to Install Docker on Ubuntu 22.04 or 20.04

 docker rmi

-The docker rmi command is used to remove an image.
-For example, to remove an image with the ID 1234567, you can use the following command:
+The docker rmi command removes an image.
+For example, to eliminate an image with the ID 1234567, use the following command:

 docker rmi 1234567